Shdevsir/Shdevsir/README.md

 ### Shortly about myself:
 * The lazy athlete is me:muscle:
 * I'm learning backend development:man_technologist:
-* Also, I'm learning English:gb:
+* Also, I'm learning English
 * I like to walk a lot:walking_man:
-* Spanish is also about me:es:
+* Spanish is also about me

 ### Tech Stack:
 * Python 3